Melatonin For Skin: Benefits, How To Use, And Side Effects

 Melatonin and glutathione serve distinct roles in skin health.
 As mentioned in earlier sections, Melatonin, a potent antioxidant and sleep regulator, may protect the skin from oxidative stress, potentially reducing signs of aging and supporting overall skin health (3).

 On the other hand, glutathione, a powerful antioxidant produced in the body, plays a crucial role in detoxification and immune function, potentially contributing to skin brightening and anti-aging effects.
-Its role in inhibiting melanin production may help in managing skin pigmentation disorders and enhancing skin radiance (6).
+The potent antioxidant for the skin inhibits melanin production and may help in managing skin pigmentation disorders and enhancing skin radiance (6).
 However, melatonin maintains the levels of glutathione, thus, preventing mitochondrial damage as mitochondria heavily depend on glutathione for antioxidant defense (7).

 Infographic: Tips To Include Melatonin In Your Skin Care Routine